Fellows

 Martine Caverl

 2021–2024 Fellow: Ujimaa MedicsMartine is a registered nurse and certified case manager with a background in community organizing, street medic work, and birth work.
-She helped found Ujimaa Medics, a Black health collective that promotes emergency first response and community care.

 Learn More